 What action do you need to take?

 The FAST-infra initiative is inviting feedback from all stakeholders.
-The deadline for submitting comments for this consultation is 17:00UKT on Friday 30 July 2021.
+The deadline for submitting comments for this consultation has now passed.

 - Review the draft SI Label proposal

 - Download and complete the label feedback PDF form

 - Send your completed SI Label feedback PDF form to email@example.com

 Open letter of support – FAST-Infra label consultation